msdos50/Rubyish/README.md

 // Returns a boolean value true if the string is empty or null string str = "some value";
 str.Present();

+// Returns an integer value or 0 if unparsable

 ```

 ## Time related methods